Ted Hankey: PDC career

 As a result of his world title win, Hankey was invited to the 2009 Grand Slam of Darts, which is organised by the PDC.
 He accepted the invitation and was drawn in group E with Scott Waites, Wayne Mardle and Simon Whitlock.
-He lost his opening group game 3–5 to Waites, but once more the crowd got under Hankey's skin, calling out and booing while he was throwing which visibly upset Hankey.
-Hankey later stated in an interview on ITV4 that he was not very happy and said "if that's the darts you want to play, then keep it" and also called for more crowd order in the PDC.
-Hankey went on to win against Wayne Mardle but was defeated by Simon Whitlock 5–4.
-Hankey did state afterwards that he would like to play at the Grand Slam of Darts in 2010.
+He lost his opening group game 3–5 to Waites, but went on to win against Wayne Mardle, and was defeated by Simon Whitlock 5–4.

-After his outburst at the Grand Slam of Darts Hankey was fined £250 for his actions.

-In the 2010 BDO World Darts Championship Hankey beat Gary Robson 3–0 and Willy van de Wiel 4–1 before being knocked out of the competition in the quarter final by Dave Chisnall with a scoreline of 5–4 on sets, despite at one point leading 4–1.
+In the 2010 BDO World Darts Championship Hankey beat Gary Robson 3–0 and Willy van de Wiel 4–1 before being knocked out of the competition in the quarter-final by Dave Chisnall with a scoreline of 5–4 on sets, despite at one point leading 4–1.

 In the 2010 Grand Slam of Darts he defeated Phil Taylor 5–4 in the group stages, giving him 2 wins out of 2.
 He then went on to defeat Michael van Gerwen, also 5–4, to proceed to the knockout stage of the competition.
-As the competition progressed the crowd began to get under the skin of Hankey once more, again booing as he threw his darts and ignoring requests from the referee to quieten down during the throws.
 Hankey was knocked out of the competition by Steve Beaton in the first knockout stage.
-During the match he won a potentially crucial leg and after pumping his fist and shouting "Get in there" he proceeded to make a prolonged outburst at the crowd.
-In the post-match interview he was particularly scathing of the crowd and the organisers for not controlling their behaviour, describing the crowd as "a bunch of muppets".
-Despite getting an initial warm response from the crowd (and Hankey was seen smiling and taking the pantomime booing in good spirit) Hankey indicated after last year's defeat that he would not return for the 2011 event should he indeed qualify for it.

-Hankey had a mixed year on the BDO Circuit.
 He won the Isle of Man open but was unable to follow that up.
 Although he did get to the semi-finals of the English Open.